rakshith111/Time-Sync/README.md

 - [x] List all timezones
 - [x] Search for timezone (Can double click to select)
 - [x] Parse any format, timezone and convert to local timezone and format
+- [ ] Whitelist/Blacklist pages in the options page
 <s>
 - [ ] Regex to parse any format <br>
 - [ ] Regex to parse any timezone <br>